- Assertive styling

 features & specs

-The 2015 Ferrari F12 Berlinetta carries on the brand’s tradition of fast, sexy, sleek front-engined cars.
-It’s proportions remain classical even though all of the details look to be drawn from the future—or the wind tunnel.
+The 2016 Ferrari F12 Berlinetta and F12 tdf carry on the brand’s tradition of offering fast, sexy, sleek front-engined cars.
+The proportions remain classical even though all of the details look to be drawn from the future—or the wind tunnel.

-Under the hood, a 6.3-liter V-12 engine sits, generating 729 horsepower and 508 pound-feet of torque with its redline at a wailing 8,700 rpm.
-According to Ferrari, 80 percent of that torque is available from 2,500 rpm, helping to accelerate the rear-drive supercar to 60 mph in just 3.1 seconds.
+Under the hood lies a 6.3-liter V-12 engine that makes 729 horsepower and 508 pound-feet of torque in the Berlinetta.
+The redline is a wailing 8,700 rpm, and Ferrari says that 80 percent of the max torque is available from 2,500 rpm, helping this rear-drive supercar to accelerate to 60 mph in just 3.1 seconds.
 The F12 Berlinetta’s top speed is claimed to be greater than 211 mph.

 Inside the F12 Berlinetta, the cabin is, as you’d expect of Ferrari’s top GT, luxurious: leathers wrap most human interface elements, while high-tech F1-inspired switchgear adorns the controls.
 The steering wheel, in particular, reflects the F1 provenance of much of the F12 Berlinetta’s technology, with a “manettino” control layout of switches, knobs, and buttons.

-There are no shortage of features and equipment inside the F12, either, especially with the aid of a customized design from Ferrari’s personalization service, Tailor Made.
+The F12 Belinetta has no shortage of features and equipment, especially with the aid of a customized design from Ferrari’s personalization service, dubbed Tailor Made.
 With Tailor Made, the sky is the limit—materials, colors, options, technology—nearly anything the buyer can think of can be done—for a price.

-We haven’t yet had a chance to drive the Ferrari F12 Berlinetta, but we’ll update this space once we do.
+We haven’t yet had a chance to drive the Ferrari F12 Berlinetta or the F12 tdf, but we’ll update this space once we do.